Skip to content

 KafkaDataLogsDiskUsed (Cluster Name size) After the cluster enters the ACTIVE state.
 Cluster name Percentage of disk space used for data logs.

 MaxOffsetLag After consumer groups consume topics.
-Consumer group, topic Maximum offset lag across all partitions in the topic.
+Consumer group, topic Maximum offset lag across all partitions in a topic.

 MemoryFree After the cluster enters the ACTIVE state.
-Cluster name, broker ID Amount of available memory for the broker (in bytes).
+Cluster name, broker ID Size of available memory for the broker in bytes.

 HeapMemoryAfterGC After the cluster enters the ACTIVE state.
 Cluster name, broker ID Percentage of heap memory used after garbage collection relative to total heap memory.

 MemoryUsed After the cluster enters the ACTIVE state.
-Cluster name, broker ID Amount of memory being used by the broker (in bytes).
+Cluster name, broker ID Size of memory used by the broker in bytes.

 MessagesInPerSec After the cluster enters the ACTIVE state.
-Cluster name, broker ID Number of messages ingested per second by the broker.
+Cluster name, broker ID Number of incoming messages per second for the broker.

 NetworkRxDropped After the cluster enters the ACTIVE state.
 Cluster name, broker ID Number of dropped receive packets.